How to (Un-) Quantum Mechanics: Introduction

 \section{Introduction}

 Uncountable articles and books have been written on the interpretation of quantum theory and most share a number of assertions, briefly summarized as follows: Firstly, yes, quantum mechanics is by far the most precise and successful theory ever formulated and secondly, no, there is no general agreement on what it tells us about the world.
 Thirdly, it is usually asserted, that classical mechanics (CM) is intuitive and clear while quantum mechanics (QM) is counter-intuitive, weird and somehow raises questions like ``is the moon there when nobody looks?''~\cite{Mermin85}, questions that no layman should expect to be raised by physicists.
+But the common sense in the physics curriculum is that the success of QM provides evidence that ``Nature is absurd''~\cite{FeynmanQED}.
+This bewildering conclusion is repeated over and over in the literature.

-Even if there is no agreement concerning the interpretation of QM, there seems to be consensus that QM and CM are very, very different.
-We shall prove this wrong.
-From a mathematical perspective, there is {\it no} fundamental difference between CM and QM.
-The mathematics of QM can be obtained from classical notions in a straightforward manner, without axioms or postulates.
-Our view contradicts the {\it standard presentation of QM} (SPQM), which stresses the profound mathematical differences between CM and QM.
-But the truth is that there are none.
+Even if there is no agreement concerning the interpretation of QM, there seems to be consensus that QM and CM are very different.
+We doubt this narrative.
+As we shall argue, most of the mathematical formalism of QM can be obtained from classical notions in a straightforward manner, without new axioms or postulates.
+Our view contrasts with the {\it standard presentation of QM} (SPQM), which stresses the profound mathematical differences between CM and QM.
+But closer inspection reveals that there are few.

-This article is dedicated to those physicists who share the author's intuition, that both, CM as well as QM, have just been {\it presented} wrongly and that the real difference between CM and QM is not {\it mathematical}.
+This article is dedicated to those physicists who share the author's impression, that both, CM as well as QM, are just {\it presented} in a way that suggests deep and profound mathematical differences and who are flabbergasted when they discover that the real difference between CM and QM is not {\it mathematical} but roots mostly in the prevailing narrative.